-If you are concerned regarding the cooperation of a witness, you many request that the hearing officer issue a subpoena.
+If you are concerned regarding the cooperation of a witness, you may request that the hearing officer issue a subpoena to compel their attendance.
 Issuance of the subpoena is at the discretion of the hearing officer, so your request should include a detailed statement indicating the importance of the individual's testimony.
-The request must usually be made in writing and should also include the witness's name and address.
-When determining whether to request a subpoena, you should consider whether the witness's level of cooperation and demeanor during the hearing will help or hinder your case.
+The request must usually be made in writing and should also include the witness name and address.
+When determining whether to request a subpoena, you should consider whether the level of cooperation and demeanor of this person during the hearing will help or hinder your case.